Kanegraffiti/House-of-Wura/README.md

 - `description`, `tags`, `sku`

 Product cards automatically pick up changes and include colour/size selectors that prefill WhatsApp enquiries.

+## AI Helper (RAG) Setup

+1. Edit or add Markdown files in `data/knowledge/` to capture brand storytelling, services, policies, sizing, care, shipping, and FAQ details.
+2. Run `pnpm embed` to generate `data/embeddings.json` with OpenAI's `text-embedding-3-small` model.
+Commit the output for deterministic retrieval or regenerate whenever content changes.
+3. Deploy with `OPENAI_API_KEY` set.
+The Edge route at `/api/chat` streams responses using Vercel AI SDK and retrieved knowledge snippets.
+4. Optional: upload the generated embeddings to Vercel Blob if you prefer runtime storage outside the repo.

+### Performance & Motion Notes

+- The chat widget is dynamically imported, prefetched after idle (respecting `navigator.connection.saveData`), and only mounts after user intent or viewport visibility.
+- Responses stream from the Edge for first-token latency under a second on broadband connections.
+- Motion utilities in `lib/motion.ts` centralise easing and respect `prefers-reduced-motion`.
+3D tilt cards and magnetic buttons only engage on pointer devices for accessibility.

 ## License